 Six years to work out LDT implementation

 The impact of the new IVDR on everyday laboratory practice will likely be significant, the expert pointed out.
 ‘A main difference between the previous directive on IVD and the new IVDR is that the former was open to member state interpretation – and the latter is not: It is to be applied as it is, to improve harmonisation and standardisation.’
 Unlike its predecessor, the IVDR now also covers diagnostic tests developed in-house (laboratory-developed tests; LDTs).
-‘This was borne of good intention, to make sure that the tests are of optimal benefit to patients.’
+‘This was born of good intention, to make sure that the tests are of optimal benefit to patients.’
 This was a matter of concern, as in-house tests tend to be more complex than commercially available solutions.
 A recent survey from the Biomed Alliance to assess IVDR readiness among its members revealed that LDTs make up roughly 26% of tests used in laboratories, with some fields relying on in-house solutions for more than half of their diagnostics.

-Report • New EU regulation
+Article • New EU regulation

 In May 2022 a shortage of several lab tests may come as many manufacturers struggle to comply with EU regulation requirements covering in vitro diagnostic medical devices (IVDR, Regulation (EU) 2017/746).
 Even modified tests and laboratory-developed tests will present a problem for hospitals and labs as explained by Dr Thomas Streichert.